nzjs/ESRI-Feature-Service-Attachment-Gallery/README.md

 Tested and working for both Survey123 features and QuickCapture feature attachments.
 In theory, it should work for any hosted layer with attachments enabled.

+It works for both public and privately shared data, by generating a token for the gallery each time the page is refreshed.

 ## Requirements
 - Files hosted on your own web server with PHP enabled
 - Customise the main.php file with the below variables as desired
-- Input Service URL matches a format similar to the one below, with layer number (eg. 0): https://services3.arcgis.com/{ORG ID}/ArcGIS/rest/services/{SERVICE NAME}/FeatureServer/0
+- Input Service URL matches a format similar to the one below, with layer number (eg. 0):

+  https://services3.arcgis.com/{ORG ID}/ArcGIS/rest/services/{SERVICE NAME}/FeatureServer/0

 ## Customisation